ESCOMP/CTSM/doc/source/users_guide/running-special-cases/CLM-4.4-Spinning-up-the-CLM4.5-biogeochemistry-(CLMBGC-spinup).rst

 To assess if the model is spunup plot trends of CLMBGC variables of interest.
 If you see a trend, you may need to run the simulation longer.
 Finally save the restart file from the end of this simulation to use as an "finidat" file for future simulations.

-.. note:: This same final spinup procedure works for CLM4.5-CN as well, you can typically shorten the spinup time from 200 years to 50 though.
+.. note:: This same final spinup procedure works for +|version|-CN as well, you can typically shorten the spinup time from 200 years to 50 though.